‘Act responsibly’ – Guyana urges Venezuela to respect ICJ ruling - Guyana Chronicle

 — Government reaffirms Essequibo belongs to Guyana

-The Government of Guyana has called on Venezuela to “act responsibly” and comply fully with the legally binding orders of the International Court of Justice (ICJ), which prohibits Caracas from conducting elections in the Guyana’s Essequibo region.
+THE Government of Guyana has called on Venezuela to “act responsibly” and comply fully with the legally binding orders of the International Court of Justice (ICJ), which prohibits Caracas from conducting elections in the disputed Essequibo region.

 In the official release from the Ministry of Foreign Affairs and International Cooperation, Guyana called on Venezuela to comply with the binding Orders issued by the ICJ on December 1, 2023, and May 1, 2025.